 General Information About Kalymnos Island, Greece

 The Greek island of Kalymnos is located between the famous islands of Kos and Leros; it is the fourth largest island in the Dodecanese and is surrounded by small, rugged islets, some uninhabited, other ones, such as Pserimos and Telendos, with only a few houses and cafeterias.

-The island has a rocky, very rugged landscape, with hills and mountains ideal for climbing; in fact, Kalymnos is a top climbing destination in Europe and famous worldwide for this sport.
+The island has a rocky, very rugged landscape, with hills and mountains ideal for climbing; Kalymnos is a top climbing destination in Europe and is famous worldwide for this sport.
 A few isolated valleys offer a contrasting scenario.

 Here is the short list of the best-guided tours you can join to get the most out of the island:

 - 🚢 Venture north of Kos for a full-day sailing adventure to the scenic location of Pserimos and Kalymnos